I am very proud and excited to be the principal of Good Shepherd School!

 I taught 7th and 8th grade at St. Pius School in Redwood City for two years (Linda Cardellini was in my first class!) before transitioning to public school.
 I taught for seven years at Taylor Middle School in Millbrae and was an assistant principal there for two more.
 Along the way I got married and became a father.
 My wife Marianne and I decided to move to Sacramento where we could afford a home and raise our family, this was in 1998.
 I became an elementary school principal and worked for 20 years in Sacramento area schools.

-Once again, I am honored to be your new principal.
 Please know you can come to me anytime with questions, concerns, and ideas.
 If you just want to check out my awesome bobblehead collection, that’s cool too!

-Blessings on a restful summer,
+Blessings on a GREAT school year,